 Additionally, the grant money helped WFYI create and launch a website of resources for veterans.
-By clicking on the tab below, veterans can find resources on seeking employment, specialized health services, educational tools, opportunities for community service, and the ability to share stories with one another while also streaming “Stories of Service” from WFYI, PBS and NPR programming.
+Veterans can find resources on seeking employment, specialized health services, educational tools, opportunities for community service, and the ability to share stories with one another while also streaming “Stories of Service” from WFYI, PBS and NPR.

-We continue to add content to this website on a regular basis, so please check back frequently.
+We add content to this website on a regular basis, so please check back frequently.
 Veterans Coming Home is made possible by the Corporation for Public Broadcasting.